FAUX STAIN PLANK WALL HOW-TO | BB Frösch | AFFORDABLE DO IT YOURSELF HOME PROJECTS

 I LOVE the choice of cedar for this wall because it has so much smooth, classic character without being rough or too rustic.

 For the faux stain finish on two smaller side walls, I played around with Behr paint in various shades of white, gray, and brown to illustrate the possibilities of this technique.
-All paint was mixed with BB Frösch Paint Transformer to create chalk paint.
+All paint was mixed with BB Frösch Paint Transformer.

 NOTE: This technique will NOT work if you don’t mix your regular latex paint with BB Frösch Paint Transformer first!
 You could use pre-mixed chalk paint, but it would cost significantly more, and you would be limited in color choice